Course Catalog

 Grading

-NGU Nuertingen-Geislingen University has a very detailed grading system from 1.0 (very good) to 4.0 (pass) with steps of 0.3 in between.
+NGU Nürtingen-Geislingen University has a very detailed grading system from 1.0 (very good) to 4.0 (pass) with steps of 0.3 in between.
 A 1.0 is an extremely good performance that only very few students manage to get.
 Grades of 2.3 or 2.7 are very common.
-The partner university decides how the grades on your transcripts will be translated into your grades.
-You will see that studying in Germany is quite different from your home country.
-We are convinced that you will be rewarded by a life-time experience.
-Even if so much is new, nearly all our international students pass the classes they took.
+The partner university decides how our grades on the transcripts will be translated into their grades.
+Studying in Germany is quite different from the home country.
+We are convinced that our exchange students will be rewarded by a life-time experience.

 German Language Courses

-Although many younger Germans speak English pretty well we recommend to take German language courses in order to learn the basics for your daily life in Germany.
-All German language courses are offered free of charge.
+Although many younger Germans speak English quite proficiently, we recommend taking German language courses to acquire the basics for the daily life in Germany.
+All German language courses, including our highly recommended 'Germany at a Glance' course covering history and politics, are offered free of charge to exchange students.

 In addition to the classroom based language courses we offer internet based German language courses that complement each other very well.
 You have the possibility to attend an online course for beginners A1-A2, intermediates B1-B2 and advanced students C1 on certain days.
-Apart from that, we offer as well a German online pre-course for beginners with important topics from everyday life during the lecture-free period in September.
-The descriptions of all German language courses can be found in the English Course Catalog.
+Apart from that, we offer as well an A1.1 German online pre-course with important topics from everyday life during the lecture-free period end of February/March respectively in September.
+The descriptions of all German language courses can be found in the Course Catalog for exchange students.

 Contact and further information